NotLemon/AniList-Manual/before-you-begin/written-media-information/manga.md

 If series originally self-published online through platforms like [Twitter](http://twitter.com) or [Pixiv](http://pixiv.net) \(considered [doujinshi](doujinshi.md)\) are later picked up by a professional publisher and released without significant change, any existing entry in AniList under the doujinshi format would be [updated](../../submission-form/general/misc/licensed.md) to manga by checking the [Licensed ](../../submission-form/general/misc/licensed.md)option. \(retaining the original self-published start date\).

 {% hint style="warning" %}
-If the serialisation is an _**entirely**_ new work, and not a re-publication of the original chapters, a new entry should be made using the start date as the date of serialisation.
+If the serialization is an _**entirely**_ new work, and not a re-publication of the original chapters, a new entry should be made using the start date as the date of serialization.
 The original work could still be eligible to enter the database as doujinshi.
 {% endhint %}

 ### Examples